slavatrofimov/Sync-Dataverse-data-from-Synapse-Serverless-to-Azure-SQL-DB/README.md

     ```

 * This solution will automatically create tables in the target SQL Database.
-However, these tables will be created without any primary keys, clustered indices or non-clustered indices.
-Be sure to add appropriate primary keys and indices to each of your destination tables.
-At a minimum, add a primary key on the key column (which is typically called "Id") in each incrementally synced table.
+By default, the solution will also generate primary key constraints and corresponding clustered indexes for incrementally-updated tables.
+However, tables requiring full refresh will be created without any primary keys or clustered indexes.
+Be sure to add appropriate primary keys and indexes to each of your destination tables.
+In particular, if you chose to disable automatic primary key generation, add a primary key on the key column (which is typically called *Id*) in each incrementally synced table.
 These primary keys will improve the efficiency of the incremental sync process.

+* Optionally, consider creating non-clustered indexes to support specific query workloads that you anticipate.

 * Consider creating views on top of tables in the target SQL Database to hide deleted records to simplify data access from client applications.